Background Events - June 1940

 Light

-cruisers BIRMINGHAM, MANCHESTER, SHEFFIELD departed the Humber and arrived at
+BIRMINGHAM, MANCHESTER, SHEFFIELD departed the Humber

 Rosyth later the same day.